-World Arthritis Day: Parents in the UAE should be aware that arthritis can affect children too, urges Paediatric Rheumatologist expert
+World Arthritis Day: Parents should be aware that arthritis can affect children too, urges Paediatric Rheumatologist expert

-This World Arthritis Day, Peadiatric Rheumatologist at Great Ormond Street Hospital (GOSH), Dr Muthana Al Obaidi, explains that there is a need for increased awareness about arthritis in children in the UAE.
-Arthritis is a condition mostly known to affect adults but also affects 1 in every 1000 children1 and it affects children as young as one year and sometimes even younger.
+This World Arthritis Day, Peadiatric Rheumatologist at Great Ormond Street Hospital (GOSH), Dr Muthana Al Obaidi, explains that there is a need for increased awareness about arthritis in children.
+Arthritis is a condition mostly known to affect adults but also affects 1 in every 1000 children and it affects children as young as one year and sometimes even younger.
 Arthritis in children is referred to as Juvenile Idiopathic Arthritis (JIA).

 Arthritis is an autoimmune disease causing the inflammation of the joints, which presents itself with one or all joints being painful and swollen.